 Elevation: 9,079 ft

-South Ridge/Church Hollow Route, Class 2+
+South Ridge/Church Hollow Route, Class 2+ by Livingston Douglas

-From the signed turnoff on US-30 in the center of the bustling metropolis of Georgetown, ID, turn E onto Georgetown Canyon Road (which is called Stringtown Road within the city limits).
+From the signed turnoff on US-30 in the center of the bustling metropolis of Georgetown, ID, turn east onto Georgetown Canyon Road (which is called Stringtown Road within the city limits).
 Drive up the road to a junction at 2.3 miles (LEFT is CR-1095/Left Hand Fork Road; STRAIGHT is Georgetown Canyon Road/FSR-102).
 Go straight; the road changes from paved to gravel here.
 At 3.5 miles, you enter the Caribou National Forest.
 At 5.2 miles, turn LEFT onto FSR-688/Church Hollow Road.
 Drive 0.2 miles to a parking area at the end of the road.
 This is the trailhead for FST-554 which connects Church Hollow Road to Hawks Roost Road/FSR-680 in the Left Hand Fork Canyon.
 The elevation at the trailhead is 6,590 feet.

-This route climbs Church Hollow to 7,600 feet and then requires a bushwhack up the Southwest Gully to reach the South Ridge, and finally a short scramble up the South Ridge to the summit.
+This route climbs Church Hollow to 7,600 feet and then requires a bushwhack up the southwest gully to reach the south ridge, and finally a short scramble up the south ridge to the summit.

 FST-554/Church Hollow Trail is no longer maintained.
 It used to be an ATV trail that climbed to the head of Church Hollow and then descended the Hawks Roost drainage via FSR-680/Hawks Roost Road.
 FST-554 is no longer signed and the old ATV trail is no longer maintained.
-But it does still exist, at least part way up Church Hollow.
+But it does still exist, at least partway up Church Hollow.
 This route starts at the end of FSR-688/Church Hollow Road, at the base of the old ATV trail (FST-554).
 The MVUM shows NO trail anymore.
 The NFS map shows a trail all the way up to the head of Church Hollow and a continuation down into the Hawks Roost drainage and the Hawks Roost Road/FSR-680.
 The truth lies somewhere in between.
 The USGS topo map is completely ridiculous, showing Hawks Roost Road mostly in areas that it has NEVER existed.
 Ignore it.

-South Ridge/West Spur (Descent), Class 2+
+South Ridge/West Spur, Class 2+

-Same as for the South Ridge/Church Hollow Route
+Same as for the south ridge/Church Hollow route

 To climb this peak you could grunt up the steep, dry, limestone riddled south or east side out of the main Georgetown Canyon.
 Instead, on 5/29/01, I approached from Left-Hand Fork Georgetown Canyon and rode east up the Hawks Roost ATV trail.
 From 7,200 feet, an unmaintained forest trail reaches the 8,100-foot saddle southwest of the peak.
-Hike this Southwest Ridge cross-country to the summit.
+Hike this southwest ridge cross-country to the summit.
 On top, the 1948 USGS benchmark tablet is stamped “George.”
 Fittingly, some hawks circled closely overhead.

 Back down in the forest, I heard a nearby large animal.
 At first thought it was an elk, but the huge round size and thudding sound (gulp) indicated a bear, a big old boar.
 It wished to avoid me, for which I was glad.
 Made plenty of noise the rest of the way down.
 Rick’s trip report, which is linked below, contains additional photos.